guyleonard/sagawe/README.md

     Example: sag_awe -f read1.fq.gz -r read2.fq.gz -o results -t -n -m -s

 ## Install Dependencies
-The following programs will need to be installed and be accessible from your PATH.
-Ihave only tested this on Ubuntu Linux, it should work in other -nix environments.
-You will also need to make sure that the environment variables for BLAST, CEGMA & AUGUSTUS are set correctly.
-This script does not check for them and may fail without warning.
+The following programs will need to be installed, and be accessible from your PATH.
+The script has been tested on Ubuntu Linux Xenial, however it should work in other -nix environments.
+You will also need to make sure that the relevant environment variables for BLAST, CEGMA & AUGUSTUS are set correctly.
+This script does not check for dependencies and may fail without warning.
+Trim Galore! and SPAdes are the minimal required toolset you will need to start.

-Below is a brief list of the bioinformatic tools that you will need, some have their own dependencies.
-You may need to ask your friendly bioinformatician / sys admin to install them for you in exchange for some beer or chocolate! :p Or try to install them yourself with conda.
+You may like to ask your local friendly bioinformatician / sys-admin to install the following programs for you in exchange for some beer or chocolate! :p Or you may try to install them yourself with conda.

 ### Assembly
-* Trim_Galore!
+* Trim_Galore! (required)
   * cutadapt
   * FastQC
   * pigz
 * bbtools
   * bbmerge
   * bbnorm
-* SPAdes
+* SPAdes (required)

 ### Reporting
 * QUAST v4 or v5